Arnold-Lab-UZH/Guidelines_scRNAseq_analysis_eosinophils/README.md

   - 2.7.Annotation_Hs_PB_EoE_healthy_GSE256088.R: Integration and annotation of Hs PB healthy individuals and EoE patients; data from GSE256088, 3 samples each;
   - 2.8.Annotation_Hs_PB_asthma_healthy_E-MTAB-14010.R: Integration and annotation of Hs PB from healthy individuals and Asthma patients; data from E-MTAB-14010, 3 samples each;
   - 2.9.Annotation_Mm_BM_GSM7919060.R: Annotation of Mm healthy BM; data from GSM7919060, 1 sample;
-  - 2.10.Annotation_Hs_PB_asthma_healthy_GSE276583.R: Integration and annotation of Hs PB from healthy individuals and Asthma severe adn mild patients; data from GSE276583, 4 healthy eos, 3 healthy MNCs, 4 severe, 3 mild;
+  - 2.10.Annotation_Hs_PB_asthma_healthy_GSE276583.R: Integration and annotation of Hs PB from healthy individuals and Asthma severe and mild patients; data from GSE276583, 4 healthy eos, 3 healthy MNCs, 4 severe, 3 mild;
   - 2.11.Annotation_Mm_liver_GSE216189.R: Integration and annotation of Mm liver from healthy mice and mice with metastasis in the liver through AKPS intrasplenic injection; data from GSE216189, 1 healthy, 11 metastatic;
   - 2.12.Annotation_Hs_Eso_Duod_EoE_GSE175930.R: Integration and annotation of Hs esophagus and duodenum from EoE patients with active disease and in remission; data from GSE175930, 4 remission, 5 active;